TosbackCgusBridge-Bot/CGUs-versions/Waterhavens/Privacy Policy.md

 Scott Price is a Washington licensed real estate broker with RSVP Real Estate.

-Veronqiue Hval is a Washington licensed real estate broker with Windermere Real Estate South.
+Veronique Hval is a Washington licensed real estate broker with Windermere Real Estate South.

 and